Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

 The proof of Theorem \ref{thm:Brun-Titchmarsh} can be summarized as follows.
-The linear sieve of Rosser-Iwaniec applies to the prime variable in $Q_{\ell}(X),$ and a routine application of Fourier analysis will lead us to the Weyl sum
+The linear sieve of Rosser--Iwaniec applies to the prime variable in $Q_{\ell}(X),$ and a routine application of Fourier analysis will lead us to the Weyl sum

-A trivial bound reads $|\rho_n(\ell)|\leqslant \rho_0(\ell) = \rho(\ell)\ll \ell^\varepsilon$ for any small $\varepsilon>0,$ which means one cannot expect any power-savings if each $\rho_n(\ell)$ is taken into account individually.
-Fortunately, we may follow the approaches of Hooley \cite{Ho1} and Deshouillers-Iwaniec \cite{DI2}, transforming $\rho_n(\ell)$ to a kind of exponential sums by appealing to the theory of representation of numbers by binary quadratic forms due to Gau{\ss} (see Lemma \ref{lm:Gausslemma} below) and a considerable cancellation is possible while summing over $\ell$.
+A trivial bound reads $|\varrho_n(\ell)|\leqslant \varrho_0(\ell) = \varrho(\ell)\ll \ell^\varepsilon$ for any $\varepsilon>0,$ which means one cannot expect any power-savings if each $\varrho_n(\ell)$ is taken into account individually.
+Fortunately, we may follow the approaches of Hooley \cite{Ho67} and Deshouillers--Iwaniec \cite{DI82b}, transforming $\varrho_n(\ell)$ to another exponential sums by appealing to Gau{\ss}'s theory of representation of numbers by binary quadratic forms (see Lemma \ref{lm:Gausslemma} below), and a considerable cancellation is possible when summing over $\ell$.

-The above-mentioned exponential sums in \cite{Ho1} and \cite{DI2} are both Kloosterman sums, and the cancellations among such sums can be controlled by appealing to the spectral theory of automorphic forms (see \cite{DI1}).
-In our current situation, due to the application of linear sieves before Fourier analysis, we are led to some algebraic exponential sums that are not perfectly Kloosterman sums, so that we have to go back to the original approach of Hooley \cite{Ho2}.
-However, we may invoke the work of Iwaniec \cite{Iw1} on the well-factorable remainder terms in linear sieves.
-In such way, the moduli of resultant exponential sums allow \textit{reasonable factorizations}.
+The above-mentioned exponential sums in \cite{Ho67,DI82b} are both Kloosterman sums, and cancellations among such sums can be controlled by virtue of the spectral theory of automorphic forms (see \cite{DI82a}).
+In our current situation, due to the application of linear sieves before Fourier analysis, we will be led to some algebraic exponential sums that are not perfectly Kloosterman sums, so that we have to go back to the original approach of Hooley \cite{Ho72}.
+However, we may invoke the work of Iwaniec \cite{Iw80} on the well-factorable remainder terms in linear sieves.
+In such way, the moduli of the resultant exponential sums allow \textit{suitable factorizations}.
 We can thus employ $q$-vdC to capture cancellations although the sums are quite short, the underlying ideas of which are the key observations in our arguments.

 Theorem \ref{thm:Brun-Titchmarsh} is in fact motivated by some arithmetic problems concerning quadratic polynomials at prime arguments.
-In another joint work \cite{WX}, we consider the greatest prime factors and almost prime values of $p^2+1$, as approximations to the conjecture that any given quadratic irreducible polynomial can capture infinitely many prime values at prime arguments, provided that there are no fixed prime factors.
-One will see that our methods allow us to improve significantly corresponding results in literatures.
+In another joint work \cite{WX17}, we consider the greatest prime factors and almost prime values of $p^2+1$, as approximations to the conjecture that any given quadratic irreducible polynomial can capture infinitely many prime values at prime arguments, provided that there are no obvious obstructions.
+One will see that our methods allow us to improve significantly corresponding results in literature.

 Before closing this subsection, we would like to mention that Theorem \ref{thm:Brun-Titchmarsh} can be extended to general quadratic irreducible polynomials of fixed discriminants.